DavesCodeMusings/irc2Frotz/README.txt

 *** Keeping irc2Frotz running.
 There is no provision within irc2Frotz.js to run as a daemon precess.
 The usual methods of sending stdout to a file and putting it in the background will work.
-For example: node irc2Frotz.js ZORK1.DAT > irc2Frotz.log &
+For example: node irc2Frotz.js ZORK1.DAT > zork1.log &

 *** In case things go badly.
 irc2Frotz.js has a setting for debug.
 Normally, it is set to false and output is minimal.
 Set it to true and conversations between irc2Frotz and the IRC server are disected and logged on the console.

+*** Making it stop.
 If a player dies or otherwise quits the game, irc2Frotz will leave the channel.
 This is normal behavior.

-Congratulations on getting everything installed and happy group adventuring!
+You can also end the game by killing its process ID.

+For example:
+ps auxw | grep irc2Frotz
+kill <PID of game>

 *** Some interesting, possibly helpful, features of irc2Frotz.
 Messages can be exchanged between players when they are prefaced by "/me".
-For example: "/me So humid!" sends the message "Dave So humid!" to all players in the channel, but does not send it to the z-machine interpreter.
+For example: Dave types: "/me So humid!" and irc2Frotz sends the message "Dave So humid!" to all players in the channel, but not to the z-machine interpreter.

 /me is a standard IRC feature called an "Action".
-All actions are blocked from reaching the z-machine interpreter.
+All actions are blocked from reaching the z-machine.
 This way, you can talk to other players without getting replies from the z-machine like "I don't know the word 'So.'"

+Congratulations on getting everything installed and happy group adventuring!